hanzoai/ROCm/docs/preview/install/index.rst

 .. important::

    Upgrades and downgrades are not supported.
-You must install any existing ROCm installation before installing the Alpha build.
+You must uninstall any existing ROCm installation before installing the Alpha build.

 .. grid:: 2